phalcon-orphanage/docs/en/cache.md

     }

     /**
-     * Returns all the keys stored
+     * Returns all the keys stored.
+If a filter has been passed the keys that
+     * match the filter will be returned
      */
-    public function getKeys(): array
+    public function getKeys(string $prefix = ""): array
     {
         // Custom implementation
     }